Hoptune/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hello!
-I'm Zhiwei Shao (邵志伟), currently a fourth year undergraduate student at [School of Astronomy and Space Science](https://astronomy.nju.edu.cn/), [Nanjing University](https://www.nju.edu.cn/en/main.psp).
+I'm Zhiwei Shao (邵志伟), currently a research assistant at [Department of Astronomy](http://astro.sjtu.edu.cn/en/), [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/).
+I graduated from [School of Astronomy and Space Science](https://astronomy.nju.edu.cn/), [Nanjing University](https://www.nju.edu.cn/en/main.psp).
 I am eager to learn about both theoretical and observational aspects of cosmology and galaxy evolution, while currently I'm also working on the kilonova ejecta structure associated with AT 2017gfo.
-You can find my CV {{% staticref "files/cv.pdf" "newtab" %}}here{{% /staticref %}} for more details.
+You can take a look at my CV {{% staticref "files/cv.pdf" "newtab" %}}here{{% /staticref %}} for more details.